z1chh/z1chh/Projects/Javascript Mini Projects/README.md

 The `New Game` button resets the scores and the timer.

 ## [Stopwatch](https://github.com/z1chh/JavaScript-Mini-Projects/tree/main/Stopwatch)

 A simple stopwatch that keeps track of time.
 The reset button sets it back to 0, and also stops the timer.

 ## [Clock](https://github.com/z1chh/JavaScript-Mini-Projects/tree/main/Clock)

 A simple digital clock that displays the time (EST Time).

 ## [Calculator](https://github.com/z1chh/JavaScript-Mini-Projects/tree/main/Calculator)

 A simple calculator that performs basic computations.
+See it on Netlify [here](https://effulgent-seahorse-d4dc8f.netlify.app/).

 ### Rules